Greene County, Pennsylvania: Economy

 Greene County's development commission has assisted area business since 1998.

 The Meadow Ridge office park has served the county since the early 2000s.

 Two power plant construction projects are underway in Greene County.
 Hill Top Energy Center, a natural gas-fired power plant with a generating capacity of 625 megawatts, is scheduled to begin operations in the summer of 2021.
-A new 1,000-megawatt natural gas power plant on the site of the former Hatfield's Ferry power station is scheduled to begin operations in mid-2022.
+A new 1,000-megawatt natural gas power plant on the site of the former Hatfield's Ferry power station was scheduled to begin operations in mid-2022, but the plan fell through.